Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: Appendix: The power dissipated in a gated wire

 The dissipated power is given by

-where $j(x,t)$ is electron current and $E_{\rm tot}(x,t)$ is the total electric field.
-Using Eq. (\ref{fld}) for the total potential and the continuity equation, one obtains the formula (\ref{pow}) for the power dissipated in the wire.
+where $j(x,t)$ is electron current and $E_\mathrm{tot}(x,t)$ is the total electric field; the overbar stands for time-averaging.
+Using Eq.~\eqref{fld} for the total potential and the continuity equation, one obtains the relation~\eqref{pow} for the dissipated power.
+The contribution of the induced potential to the power turns out to vanish during the time averaging, as shown in Ref.~\cite{cuniberti1998ac}.

 The presence of the displacement current in the gap between the wire and the gate implies that electron current flows inside the gate.
 This current is of the same order of magnitude as the electron current in the wire.
 However, its contribution to the dissipated power is negligible because the conductivity of the gate is extremely high.